abuehl/abuehl.github.io/_posts/2025-09-08-why-exceptions.md

 date: 2025-08-09
 ---

-There are modern programming languages which don't (or won't) support exceptions (e.g. Rust, Carbon).
-We've used C++ exception for our [Cadifra UML Editor](https://cadifra.com/).
-I believe it would have been very difficult to implement our editor without exceptions.
+There are modern programming languages which don't (or won't) support exceptions (e.g. Rust, [Carbon](https://github.com/carbon-language/carbon-lang/blob/trunk/docs/project/principles/error_handling.md)).
+We've used C++ exceptions for our [Cadifra UML Editor](https://cadifra.com/).
+I believe it would have been difficult to implement our editor without exceptions.

 We have task objects which create transaction objects.
 Task objects handle events from Windows.
 We do have a single place where we catch exceptions and undo unfinished transactions.
 Finished transactions produce an undoer object.
 The undoer is kept in a list in memory.
 We support "unlimited" undo.
 Catastrophic exceptions like stack overflow are handled at the top level.
 The model objects all call member functions of other model objects.